-Ophthalmic Plastic fellows are encouraged to seek resolution of grievances relating to appointment or responsibilities, including any difference between fellows and WVUH, the WVUEI or WVU School of Medicine with respect to the interpretation of, application of, or compliance with the provision of the agreement, in accordance with the grievance procedures set forth on the WVU website www.wvu.edu/~adminfin/policy.
+Ophthalmic Plastic fellows are encouraged to seek resolution of grievances relating to appointment or responsibilities, including any difference between fellows and WVUH, the WVUEI or WVU School of Medicine with respect to the interpretation of, application of, or compliance with the provision of the agreement, in accordance with the grievance procedures set forth on the WVU GME Bylaws https://medicine.hsc.wvu.edu/gme/gme-policies/.
 Forms and procedures are available from the WVU Human Resources Department located on the Ground Floor of the Health Sciences Center.
-This grievance procedure is also found in the By-Laws of the WVU Graduate Medical Education Programs.